GDP in Czech Republic

 Czech Republic - GDP

-Economy slows in Q3 on the back of a weaker external sector
+Economy gains some steam in Q4 on the back of a stronger external sector

-The Czech National Bank expects the economy to expand 2.8% in 2016 and 2.9% in 2017.
-FocusEconomics Consensus Forecast panelists expect the economy to expand 2.5% in 2016, which is unchanged from last month’s projection.
-For 2017, the panel sees GDP increasing 2.6%, which is also unchanged from last month’s projection.
+The Czech National Bank expects the economy to expand 2.8% in both 2017 and 2018.
+FocusEconomics Consensus Forecast panelists expect the economy to expand 2.6% in 2017, which is unchanged from last month’s projection.
+For 2018, the panel also sees GDP increasing 2.6%.

 Czech Republic - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.